tower-industries/AshesMS/README.md

 - Server - the server is the "brain" and routes network traffic between the clients.
 - Client - the client is the application used to _play the game_, i.e. MapleStory.exe.

-### 1 - Database
+### Database
 You will start by installing the database server and client, and then run some scripts to prepare it for the server.

 #### Steps

-1. Download and install [MySQL Community Server 8+](https://dev.mysql.com/downloads/mysql/).
+1. Download and install MySQL Server 8+.
 You will have to set a root password, make sure you don't lose it because you will need it later.
-2. Run all four scripts located in database/sql in order.
-Starting with ``1-db_database.sql`` and ending with ``4-db-admin.sql``.
-In HeidiSQL: "File" -> "Run SQL File...".
+2. Run all four scripts located in database/seed in order. `mysql -u root < file-name.sql` (to be replaced by a migration framework)
 3. The database is ready!

-### 2 - Server
+### Server
 You will start by cloning the repository, then configure the database properties and lastly start the server.

 #### Prerequisites
+* [asdf](https://asdf-vm.com/): optional, used to manage Java versions
 * Java 21
+* Gradle 8.9

 #### Steps
 1. Clone AshesMS into a new project.
-In IntelliJ, you would create a new project from version control.
-2. Open _config.yaml_.
-Find "DB_PASS" and set it to your database root user password.
+2. Make sure the "DB_PASS" is set as an environment variable in your shell as the MySQL `root` user password.
-3. Start the server.
-The main method is located in `net.server.Server`.
+3. Start the server using Gradle, i.e. `gradle run`
-4. If you see "AshesMS is now online" in the console, it means the server is online and ready to serve traffic.
+4. If you see "Ashes is now online" in the console, it means the server is online and ready to serve traffic.
 Yay!

-Below, I list other ways of running the server which are completely optional.

 #### Jar
-Another option is to start the server from a terminal by running a jar file.
-You first need to build the jar file from source which requires [Maven](https://maven.apache.org/).
+Another option is to start the server from a terminal by building and executing a `.jar` and running it on the JVM.
+Run `gradle build` which will produce a "fat jar" which contains all the dependencies.
+Execute with `java -Xmx2048m -Dwz-path=wz -jar AshesMS-all.jar`

-Building the jar file is as easy as running ``mvn clean package``.
-The project is configured to produce a "fat" jar which contains all dependencies (by utilizing the _maven-assembly-plugin_).
-Note that the WZ XML files are __not__ included in the jar.

-### 3 - Client
+### Client
 You will start by installing the game with the old installer, then overwrite some WZ files with our custom ones, and lastly get the localhost executable in place.

 #### Steps